The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Results and Discussion

-In the same energy range ($E < \SI{1.45}{\electronvolt}$), we also observe oscillations in the 1s exciton emission intensity with equidistant energies with respect to the 1s exciton emission with a periodicity of $12.4 \pm\SI{1.0}{\milli\electronvolt}$ ($99.2 \pm \SI{8}{\per\centi\meter}$) (see dashed lines in Fig.~\ref{fig4}b and SI).
-This energy is $\sim 15\%$ lower than the $A_g^1$ phonon mode energy ($\SI{14.3}{\milli\electronvolt}$) (see Fig.~\ref{fig2}).
-We interpret the equidistant features as exciton-phonon bound states.
-The observation of optically dark phonon replica energetically above the 1s exciton has been recently observed in NiPS$_3$~\cite{Hwangbo.2021,Ergeen.2022} and interpreted as optically dark magnetic bound exciton-phonon states.
-A reduced energy of this bound state is expected for~\cite{Toyozawa.1968,Hwangbo.2021} and further illustrates the strong orbital and quasi-particle interactions in bulk CrSBr due to the reduced dimensionality.
+In the same energy range ($E < \SI{1.45}{\electronvolt}$), we also observe oscillations in the 1s exciton emission intensity with equidistant energies with respect to the 1s exciton emission.
+These oscillations become even more apparent when collecting similar data on a second position but with a lower energy resolution to sample less fine structure (see Fig. \ref{fig5}c and d).
+The intensity of the 1s exciton shows an oscillatory intensity modulation with a characteristic energy of $13.99 \pm\SI{0.25}{\milli\electronvolt}$ ($112 \pm \SI{2}{\per\centi\meter}$) as obtained from an exponentially damped $\sin$ fit (see dashed lines in Fig.~\ref{fig5}d).
+This energy is in excellent agreement with the $A_g^1$ phonon mode energy ($\SI{14.3}{\milli\electronvolt}$) (see Fig.~\ref{fig3}).
+The observation of an optically dark phonon replica above the 1s exciton in energy has been observed in NiPS$_3$~\cite{Hwangbo.2021,Ergeen.2022} and interpreted as optically dark magnetic bound exciton-phonon states.
+A reduced energy of this bound state is expected.\cite{Toyozawa.1968,Hwangbo.2021} The observation of such signatures above the exciton in bulk CrSBr further illustrates the strong orbital and quasiparticle interactions that likely originate from the reduced dimensionality.

-Finally, for higher energy detunings ($E>\SI{1.45}{\electronvolt}$), we observe a sequence of additional resonances in the 1s exciton emission that are energetically close to the single-particle gap (see peaks labelled with * in Fig.~\ref{fig4}a and b).
+Finally, for higher energy detunings ($E>\SI{1.45}{\electronvolt}$), we observe a sequence of additional resonances in the 1s exciton emission that are close in energy to the single-particle gap (see peaks labelled with * in Fig.~\ref{fig5}a and b).
 In this energy range, Rydberg states can be expected in bulk CrSBr.
 In general, the anisotropic, quasi-1D screening is expected to result in a divergence of the 1s state, increasing the energy splitting between the 1s and 2s state.
 While our results provide initial insights into the complex electronic structure of CrSBr, additional measurements and theory are required to understand potential excited states in this material.